Yreka Western Railroad

+History

 The Yreka Railroad Company was incorporated in May 1888, with a capital stock of $100,000, and opened in January 1889, connecting Yreka to the Southern Pacific Company lessor Central Pacific Railroad (ex-California and Oregon Railroad).

 The decision to build the Yreka Railroad was due in part to the Southern Pacific's decision to bypass Yreka in favor of a shorter, and more level route through the Shasta Valley and the city of Montague.
 Not to be left without a rail connection, the citizens of Yreka formed their own railroad.
 The railroad hauled passengers and local freight.

 In August 1933, the railroad was re-incorporated as the Yreka Western Railroad Company.
 The railroad was acquired by Willis Kyle in 1953 who eventually formed the Kyle Railways empire.
-Eventually, the Union Pacific Railroad acquired the SP connection at Montague in 1995.
-In 1999 Kyle Railways sold the Yreka Western Railroad to the Rocky Mountain Railway and Mining Museum of Denver Colorado, who in turn, sold the company to Railmark Holdings, Inc. in December 2016.
+Eventually, the Central Oregon & Pacific Railroad acquired the SP connection at Montague in 1995.
+In 1999, Kyle Railways sold the Yreka Western Railroad to the Rocky Mountain Railway and Mining Museum of Denver Colorado, who in turn, sold the company to Railmark Holdings, Inc. in January 2017.